SEO Competitor Analysis: Step-by-Step Framework

 Comparing Domain Authority

-| Authority Level | What It Means | Your Strategy |
+| Authority Gap | What It Means | Your Strategy |

 |---|---|---|

-| Competitor DR/AS much higher (20+ gap) | They have significantly more backlinks and authority | Target low-competition keywords they ignore.
-Build links aggressively |
+| Competitor DR 20+ points higher | Significantly more backlinks and trust signals | Target low-competition keywords they ignore.
+Build links aggressively.
+Budget $500 to $2,000/mo for outreach. |

-| Similar authority (within 10 points) | You’re competitive on authority | Focus on content quality and on-page optimization to win |
+| Within 10 points | You’re competitive on authority | Focus on content quality and on-page optimization.
+Authority won’t be the deciding factor. |

-| Your authority is higher | You have the authority advantage | Create content for their keywords.
-Your authority should help you rank faster |
+| Your authority is higher | You have the advantage | Create content for their keywords.
+Your authority should help you rank within 30 to 60 days. |

 Finding Their Best Backlink Sources